comp423-23f/csxl-final-team-d6/docs/friendship-system-design-doc-spec.md

 - List Friend Requests: GET /api/friend-requests/
   List all friend requests to the user

+Sample API route usage:

+POST /api/friend-requests/456

+Response:
+{
+"id": 789,
+"sender_id": 123,
+"receiver_id": 456,
+"is_accepted": false,
+"pending": True,
+"created_at": "2023-11-20T12:00:00"

+}

 Description of underlying database/entity-level representation decisions

 The fields within the FriendRequest model are chosen to represent the basic details of a friend request.

-Including who sent it, who is recieving it, the acceptance status and the when the request was created.
-The model contains 'orm_mode = True' to allow for ORM compatability.
+Fields within the 'FriendRequest' Model:

+- id: a unique ID for each friend request
+- sender_id : the ID of the user who is sending the request
+- reciever_id: the ID of the User who is recieving the request
+- is_acccepted: A boolean that indicates whether the friend request has been accepted
+- pending: A boolean that indicates whether the friend request is still pending
+- created_at: The timestamp of when the friend request was made

 At least one technical and one user experience design choice your team weighed the trade-offs with justification for the decision (we chose X over Y, because…)

 # come back to this once sprint is finalized

+The team chose to implement a friendship management system, that includes features such as accepting and declining requests, making friends favorite, and a search functionallity to add freinds.
+This decision was made because it will allow for greater user engagement and interaction within the application.
+By allowing users to have 'friends', the application becomes more socially interactive.
+As a team we chose this option of a more 'bare boned' approach because we thought that the more user friendly the application could be would result in individuals wanting to work and study at the CSXL more frequently.

+The layout of the friends page was redesinged with an interactive interfacwe, including friend requests and friend list management.
+The team chose this design to enchance the user expierence by making the interface simple and easy to understand and navigate.
+The seperation of sections as well as interactive elements like buttons for accepting/declining request make the interface more engaging.

 Development concerns: How does a new developer get started on your feature?
 Brief guide/tour of the files and concerns they need to understand to get up-to-speed.